Wildhoney/Switzerland/README.md

 ```

 Interestingly if you reference the `window` in any of your components, you can destructure the `window` property for server-side compatibility &ndash; on the server the `window` will be from JSDOM, whereas on the client side `window` will be the native window object.

+## Concepts

+Whilst Switzerland aspires to be as simple as possible, there are a handful of additional concepts that are more advanced which are documented in this section.

 ### Streaming Responses